-There are hundreds of pet friendly plants to choose from, but there are also many that'll cause significant problems when ingested.
+There are hundreds of pet-friendly plants to choose from, but there are also many that'll cause significant problems when ingested.
 Scroll down to see a definitive list for both toxic and non-toxic houseplants.
-Click on any of the plant hyperlinks to learn about their care requirements, common issues, origins, propagation tips & repotting requirements!
+Click on any of the plant hyperlinks to learn about their care requirements, common issues, origins, propagation tips & repotting facts!

 To find your specific plant easier, either click on the 'Share' button & press 'Find On Page' with phones, or via Control F on computers (Command F on Apple Mac).

 Burro's Tail or Sedum morganianum is a great trailing succulent to have, predominantly due to it's easy-care nature.